avoidev/ja.id.au/content/posts/coffee.md

 My favourite method at the moment is strong black coffee from my Moka pot.

-It's a 4 cup version I believe but I got it 2nd hand off eBay so I can't be 100% sure.
-When I was originally looking for a pot I saw the ubiquitous aluminum versions, however I was always told that drinking from aluminum was always a heath hazard.
+It's a ~~4 cup version~~ 6 cup I believe but I got it 2nd hand off eBay so I can't be 100% sure.
+When I was originally looking for a pot I saw the ubiquitous aluminum versions, however I was always told that drinking from aluminium was always a heath hazard.
 I know, I know, Italians have been drinking out of these things for eons but this stainless steel ones I ended up getting was just the 'safer' play.

 Something I have wanted to try is pour over style coffee, which kind of seems a bit intimidating and very technique heavy.
 The first time I remembers seeing it is in the anime "Tokyo Ghoul" however I've also seen it on a few YouTube videos such as ones from Binging with Babish, and James Hoffman.